Nelbert442/dero-golang-pool/README.md

 		"sslPort": "9090",			// Set bind port for SSL site "certFile": "fullchain.cer",// Set full chain cert file.
 Includes cert, chain and ca. Located within same dir as exe file.
 TODO Future could use filepath package.
 		"keyFile": "cert.key"		// Set key file for cert file.
 Located within same dir as exe file.
 TODO Future could use filepath package.
+	},

+	"poolcharts": {
+		"updateInterval": "60s",	// Sets the update interval of 'pool' charts "hashrate": {
+			"enabled": true,		// Sets storing of this chart data type to true/false "maximumPeriod": 86400	// Sets the maximum period of the chart on the frontend for displaying.
+This value is represented in seconds and should be equal or greater to / divisible by updateInterval
+		},
+		"miners": {
+			"enabled": true,
+			"maximumPeriod": 86400
+		},
+		"workers": {
+			"enabled": true,
+			"maximumPeriod": 86400
+		},
+		"difficulty": {
+			"enabled": true,
+			"maximumPeriod": 604800
+		}
 	}
 }
 ```